 These ‘nightmares’ keep even the most experienced of genealogists up late into the night!
-Don’t despair though, help is at hand and you might soon find you’re able to turn that challenge into a triumph.
+Don’t despair, though; help is at hand and you might soon find you’re able to turn that challenge into a triumph.

-Number 1: Common Surnames
+Common Genealogy Problem 1: Common Surnames

 We all have those ancestors.
 We’ve all felt that impending sense of doom.
 Ancestors with common surnames can be challenging, especially when coupled with a popular first name and a rather indistinct occupation – such as ‘labourer’.
 But try not to despair, although challenging they’re not always impossible!

 FAN members are all people that interacted with your ancestor at some point in their life.
 Each of these persons may provide clues about your ancestor’s life, or their heritage.

+Census are full of neighbours; trade directories are full of associates, and even criminal records might include the names of friends.
 If you can’t find your ancestor, try looking for members of their FAN.
 You never know, they might just reveal a vital clue.